Rent Number 17 (1932)

 23/02/2021

-Early Hitchcock curiosity, an adaptation of a stage detective story which for two thirds of its short running time is filmed like an old dark house horror, full of expressionist shadows and close ups of threatening hands.
-Then the last third is a chase, utilising models of modes of transport, none of them convincing.
+An early Alfred Hitchcock curiosity adapted from a stage detective story.
+For two thirds of its short running time it's like an old dark house horror, full of expressionist shadows and close ups of threatening hands.
+The last third is a chase, utilising models of various modes of transport, none of them convincing.

-The McGuffin of the search for some stolen jewels is banal, and Hitch gives us little to divert us from that weakness.
-The cast is unremarkable.
-Hitch doesn't tell its confusing story that well.
-There is some decent humour and a plenty of eccentricity.
+The MacGuffin of the search for some stolen jewels is banal, and Hitch offers little to distract us from that weakness.
+He doesn't tell the confusing story that well.
+The cast is unremarkable and John Stuart a candidate for the Master's weakest lead.
+Though there is the signature dark humour and eccentricity.

-What is different from earlier films, is there is a lot of physical action in the last third, much of it well realised.
+What is different from earlier films, is there plenty of physical action in the last third, much of it well realised.
 There are characters holding on to the outside a speeding train.
 Over the years we would see many Hitchcock heroes and villains clinging on over a precipice or some other hazard.

-Hitch didn't want to make Number Seventeen and his relationship with British International Pictures was falling apart.
-This was his last production for them.
-The complicated story is a bit of a muddle, but if you manage to follow it, then there's just about enough of the Master here to make this reasonable entertainment.
+Hitch didn't want to make this and his relationship with British International Pictures was falling apart.
+It was his last production for them.
+The complicated story is a bit of a muddle, but if you manage to follow it, then there's just about enough of the Master here to make this passable entertainment.

 0 out of 0 members found this review helpful.